A spoon full of dulce de leche anyone?

 “Satisfaction is not a sign that you’ve lost control”.
 Christiana Johnson

 A treat is something occasionally.
 When it becomes the norm, it’s not special anymore.
 Apply the 80/20 rule.
-Give yourself in in whatever you please 20% of the time without guilt, but do something for your body the rest 80% of the time.
-This way you are better able to maintain a healthy lifestyle and some snacks every now and then won’t destroy that.
+Give yourself in whatever you please 20% of the time without guilt, but do something for your body the rest 80% of the time.
+This way you are better able to maintain a healthy lifestyle and some snacks sporadically won’t destroy that.

 Begin with a little stretching routine.
 Just a couple of minutes.
 Make yourself comfortable.
 Be nice to yourself.
 You deserve it.

 There is no shame in indulging or fighting stress the easiest way.